- Advertisement -spot_img

 1. Use Software to Streamline Routine Tasks

 What administrative tasks do your sales professionals carry out each day?
 Chances are, they deal with the paperwork side of the selling process.
 Whether it’s managing contacts or contracts, these activities take team members away from making their next pitch.
-If they have to write contracts from scratch and use multiple programmes to ink a deal, it’s even more cumbersome.
+If they have to write contracts from scratch and use multiple programs to ink a deal, it’s even more cumbersome.

 To help the group dedicate more time to sales-related activities, implement software that automates the admin side of the job.
 At the very least, the solutions you give the team should streamline those responsibilities.
 For instance, contract management software can preload templates, capture signatures, and facilitate negotiations.